pdfruth/dallas-docker-meetup-Aug2018/lab04/README.md

 ```

 Our workloads on Kubernetes are quite resilient if we let the system handle things for us.
-Let's see how resilient our workload is by *deleting* a few pods and watching Kubernetes do its work!
+Let's see how resilient our workload is by deleting (*kubectl delete*) a few pods and watching Kubernetes do its work!

 ```
 $ kubectl delete pod my-deploy-6fd857889c-xqvqz my-deploy-6fd857889c-nmccq --namespace=user99-ns